 Human recombinant laminin 121Biolaminin 121 can be used as a general attachment protein for most cell types in vitro – in particular for hepatic and neural differentiation and to enhance neurite outgrowth.VIEW product

-3D culture substrateBiosilk 521 is a natural biomaterial made of spider silk and laminin 521 – an ideal 3D culture substrate for integration, expansion, and long-term differentiation of human pluripotent stem cells and different progenitor cells.VIEW product
+3D culture substrateBiosilk 521 is a natural biomaterial made of spider silk and laminin 521 – a biocompatible 3D culture mesh for expansion and long-term differentiation of human pluripotent stem cells and for organoid formation of various cell types.VIEW product

 Talk to our team to get a custom proposal